Nationwide Lifetime Interest Only Mortgages

 Providing Documentation

-In addition to financial documents, homeowners may also need to provide ID and proof of ownership for the property they wish to mortgage.
+In addition to financial documents, homeowners may need to provide ID and proof of ownership for the property they wish to mortgage.
 A valuation survey will also be carried out by the lender, which can help determine how much equity is available in the property and whether it is suitable for an interest-only mortgage.

 Valuation Survey

-It’s important to note that if the valuation comes back lower than expected or doesn’t meet Nationwide’s criteria, then your mortgage application may be denied.
+It’s important to note that your mortgage application may be denied if the valuation comes back lower than expected or doesn’t meet Nationwide’s criteria.
 However, other options may still be available.

 Legal Process